-Consumerism is the belief that the acquirement of many goods and services is beneficial to the economy, which is true at least to a degree, given that there are many jobs that require constant and repetitive consumption in order to make money, as there are many jobs that finance people by selling things which aren’t necessary for a life of satisfaction and happiness.
+Consumerism is the belief that acquiring many goods and services is beneficial to the economy and to one's wellbeing.
+This is true to a degree, given that there are many jobs that require constant and repetitive consumption in order to make money.
+There are also many jobs that finance people by selling things that are not necessary for a life of satisfaction and happiness.

-Consumerism has not blurred that state of want and need.
-It is, rather, the conformity and the herd mentality which leads to the false blurriness between desire and necessity.
-There is nowadays the notion that we "ought" to be "like everyone else” in the meaning that we "need" to be accepted as normal within our social circles, which in turn leads to the peer pressure of buying unnecessities — to fit in.
+Consumerism has not blurred the distinction between wants and needs.
+Rather, it is conformity and herd mentality that lead to the false blurring of desire and necessity.
+There is now the notion that we "ought" to be "like everyone else," in the sense that we "need" to be accepted as normal within our social circles.
+This, in turn, leads to peer pressure to buy unnecessary things in order to fit in.

-That is also how clickbaits work — by telling us in the headline of an article or video that we need or must consume it, content creators encourage more traffic to their products, which in turn increases the financial sustainability of said products.
+This is also how clickbait works.
+By telling us in the headline of an article or video that we need or must consume it, content creators encourage more traffic to their products, which in turn increases the financial sustainability of said products.

-It’s all concludes on how much money product providers can make based on how much they and society convinces you to purchase and consume their products, and the usage of necessity, even if false, is often a good way to make money, by giving you a reason to do so, even if said reason is deceptive.
+Ultimately, it all comes down to how much money product providers can make by convincing you to purchase and consume their products.
+The use of necessity, even if false, is often a good way to make money, by giving you a reason to do so, even if that reason is deceptive in nature.

-Consumerism is therefore important for people whose jobs is to sell you things you don't need, and by convincing you that you "need" or "must” to have them, you increase at least for a bit, the duration of their positions in said jobs, making consumerist culture necessary for one category of people, but not for the customers, assuming said products are indeed unnecessary for a well-lived life.
+Consumerism is therefore important for people whose jobs are to sell you things you don't need.
+By convincing you that you "need" or "must" have them, you increase at least for a bit, the duration of their positions in those jobs.
+That includes the duration of their own companies as well.
+This makes consumerist culture necessary for one category of people, but not for the customers, assuming that said products are indeed unnecessary for a well-lived life.

 And can you live a well-lived life, having a nutrition that's both tasty and healthy?
 If you can, then many brands are unnecessary, despite their consumption, and their positive affect on our wellbeing.